120 jobs on line as James Hardie stops fibre cement production at Penrose

 "After more than 80 years of manufacturing in New Zealand, this is a difficult decision to consider," Groenewald said.

 "However, the company's local manufacturing operation has underperformed over a number of years, struggling with old facilities and equipment fragmented across multiple sites that would require significant ongoing investment to upgrade.
 Covid-19 has also negatively impacted performance.
-We believe this shift would provide a more sustainable, reliable supply of high-quality products to our customers," he said.
+We believe this shift would provide a more sustainable, reliable supply of high-quality products to our customers."

-The changes are part of a global review of James Hardie's operations, he said
+The changes are part of a global review of James Hardie's operations, he said.

 "New Zealand remains an important market for James Hardie.
 Our priorities are to continue uninterrupted supply and service to our customers while at the same time supporting employees through this transition.
-We are taking a phased approach to cease manufacture over the course of this year," Groenewald said.
+We are taking a phased approach to cease manufacture over the course of this year."

 Sales, marketing, customer service and technical support teams would stay based locally, he said.

-Two years ago, a Court of Appeal decision allowed more than 1000 owners of New Zealand homes and retirement villages to continue claiming $250m against James Hardie businesses over problems with their places.
+Two years ago, a Court of Appeal decision allowed more than 1000 owners of New Zealand homes and retirement villages to continue claiming $250m against James Hardie businesses over problems with their properties.

 Appeals brought by James Hardie International Plc, James Hardie New Zealand Holdings and RCI Holdings Pty against a High Court decision for the alleged failure of fibre cement cladding products failed in 2018.